misken/pcda/_build/html/_sources/kickoff.rst.txt

 We'll just do a quick look so that those who are curious can start to tinker around.
 We'll be learning Python later in the semester.

-**NOTE** I updated this screencast in W23 to include demo of using Python from within the VM as well as from Windows.

 - `SCREENCAST: Preview of Python <https://youtu.be/yzMuuNXCXRw>`_ (10:59)